potassco/clorm/docs/clorm/predicate.rst

    nye = datetime.date(2018, 12, 31)
    nyeparty = Booking(date=int(nye.strftime("%Y%m%d")), description="NYE Party")

-Here the Python ``nyeparty`` variable corresponds precisely to the encoded ASP event.
+Here the Python ``nyeparty`` variable corresponds to the encoded ASP event, with the ``date`` field capturing the string encoding of the date.

 Now imagine that at a latter point in your code you want to use the date stored in the booking object.
 To do this you need to read the integer and translate it